-- VII.
-Based upon our criteria and assessment of the peer-reviewed literature, a diagnostic selective nerve root block (SNRB), performed at a single nerve root and involving the introduction of anesthetic only, is considered medically appropriate when attempting to establish the diagnosis of radicular pain (including radiculitis) or radiculopathy, and the diagnosis remains uncertain after standard evaluation consisting of neurologic examination and one or both of radiological studies and electrodiagnostic studies, in any of the following clinical situations: - A. When the physical signs and symptoms differ from that found on imaging studies; - B. When there is clinical evidence of multi-level nerve root pathology; - C. When the clinical presentation is suggestive, but not typical of, both nerve root and peripheral nerve or joint disease involvement; - D. When the clinical findings are consistent with radiculopathy in a level-specific referral pattern of one or more involved named spinal root(s), but the imaging studies do not corroborate the findings (positive straight leg raise test); - E. When the individual has had previous spinal surgery; or - F. For the purposes of surgical planning. - VIII.
-Based upon our criteria and assessment of the peer-reviewed literature, a diagnostic SNRB at a spinal level other than the initial level is considered medically appropriate when ALL of the following criteria are met: - A. The response to the prior block was less than 80% relief from the injectate utilized. - B. There is evidence of multilevel pathology. - C. It has been at least seven days since the prior block. - IX.
-Based upon our criteria and assessment of the peer-reviewed literature, a diagnostic SNRB is considered not medically necessary for any other indication (e.g., post-herpatic neuralgia). - X. Based upon our criteria and assessment of the peer-reviewed literature, a therapeutic SNRB (i.e., a repeat SNRB at the same level) has not been medically proven to be effective and, therefore, is considered investigational. - XI.
-Based upon our criteria and assessment of the peer-reviewed literature, a diagnostic SNRB using injectates other than anesthetic, corticosteroid, and/or contrast agent (e.g., biologics [platelet rich plasma, stem cells, amniotic fluid]), administered alone or in combination has not been medically proven to be effective and, therefore, is considered investigational.
+- IX.
+Based upon our criteria and assessment of the peer-reviewed literature, an initial level diagnostic selective nerve root block (SNRB), is considered medically appropriate when ALL the following criteria are met: - A. Performed at a single nerve root; and - B. Involves the introduction of anesthetic only; and - C. Performed when attempting to establish the diagnosis of radicular pain (including radiculitis) or radiculopathy, and the diagnosis remains uncertain after standard evaluation consisting of neurologic examination and either radiological studies and/or electrodiagnostic studies, in ANY of the following clinical situations: - 1.
+When the physical signs and symptoms differ from that found on imaging studies; - 2.
+When there is clinical evidence of multi-level nerve root pathology; - 3.
+When the clinical presentation is suggestive, but not typical of, both nerve root and peripheral nerve or joint disease involvement; - 4.
+When the clinical findings are consistent with radiculopathy in a level-specific referral pattern of one or more involved named spinal root(s), but the imaging studies do not corroborate the findings (positive straight leg raise test); - 5.
+When the individual has had previous spinal surgery; or - 6.
+For the purposes of surgical planning. - X. Based upon our criteria and assessment of the peer-reviewed literature, a diagnostic SNRB at a spinal level other than the initial level is considered medically appropriate when ALL the following criteria are met: - A. The response to the prior block was less than 80% relief from the injectate utilized. - B. There is evidence of multilevel pathology. - C. It has been at least seven days since the prior block.